 - Relatively painless to install and requires no maintenance

 - Cost per kilowatt-hour of capacity can be slightly more expensive compared to competitors.

-LG Energy Solutions, formally known as LG Chem, produces a wide range of stationary lithium solar batteries.
-Their RESU (residential energy storage unit) products include 48 V and higher 400 V battery options.
+LG Energy Solutions, formally known as LG Chem, produces a wide range of stationary lithium-ion batteries.
+Their RESU (home energy storage system) products include 48 V and higher 400 V battery options.
 The LG RESU series comes in 6.5 kWh, 9.8 kWh, and 13 kWh options, and this flexibility in capacity makes it one of the best batteries for solar storage.

 LG RESU solar batteries all feature an IP55 rating, which means that they are suitable for installation in a location that is semi-outdoors.
 However, LG RESU batteries should not be positioned in direct sunlight.
 This is particularly important during the summer months.

 LG RESU batteries can be discharged to almost full capacity every day while maintaining their performance for a long time.
 More specifically, LG RESU batteries can discharge and charge every day over ten years while retaining 60% or more of their capacity.

 Another advantage of LG RESU solar batteries is their production process.
 This results in batteries that are more efficient, compact, and lighter than most competitors.

 Another efficiency advantage is that LG RESU batteries are DC-coupled.
 This allows them to charge from solar panels directly instead of converting to AC first before charging the battery, as is required with the Tesla Powerwall 2.
 This system is much more energy-efficient and is one of the reasons it is among the best batteries for solar storage.

 LG RESU batteries come with the promise that they will retain 60% or more of their initial storage capacity for either ten years or until the battery produces 22.4 MWh (megawatt-hours) of total electricity, whichever comes first.